 Investment Casting VS. Sand Casting

-Generally speaking, investment casting process has 8 main processes.
+Generally speaking, the investment casting process has 8 main processes.

 - Creating a wax pattern